false-schemers/wcpl/docs/_docs/getting-started.md

 ## Modules

 WCPL treats each source file and header file as a module with a separate namespace.
-The name of the module is derived from the name of the file, so if a source file is named `foo.c`, it's header file should be named `foo.h`; both will contribute to module named `foo`.
+The name of the module is derived from the name of the file, so if a source file is named `foo.c`, its header file should be named `foo.h`; both will contribute to module named `foo`.
 If needed, the name of the module can be specified directly via `#pragma module` directive.
 Please note that module names only affect internal naming scheme used by the linker; `#include` directives have to use actual header file names (slashes in include file names are replaced by dots, so `#include <sys/etc.h>`